-Back in September, consumer credit agency Equifax admitted its third cyberbreach in two years after hackers exploited a website vulnerability.
+In September 2017, consumer credit agency Equifax admitted its third cyber attack in two years as hackers exploited a website vulnerability.

 - Around 143 million US customers were made potentially vulnerable, having had their personal data compromised (with 400,000 in the UK)